U.S. issues fresh Iran-related sanctions targeting state oil sector | Headlines

 U.S. issues fresh Iran-related sanctions targeting state oil sector

-The United States on Monday imposed fresh Iran-related sanctions targeting the Islamic Republic's oil sector, including the Iranian Ministry of Petroleum, in Washington's latest action to increase pressure on Tehran.
+The United States on Monday imposed fresh Iran-related sanctions targeting the Islamic Republic's oil sector, including the Iranian Ministry of Petroleum, in Washington's latest move to increase pressure on Tehran.

 - READ MORE ON: